Common Causes of Bottom Teeth Crowding

 As per the studies conducted by the U.S. National Library of Medicine, genetics could be the reason why you may have developed misalignment or bottom teeth crowding.

-There are chances that you have inherited the dental features of your parents, and that may have caused your bottom teeth to crowd.
 So, genetic predisposition is a major element that has to be factored in while trying to understand the reasons behind bottom teeth crowding.

 Jaw Size